 More recently, Cooper and his colleagues revealed how cells migrate in the developing brain.
 This could help scientists understand how other types of cells, including cancer cells, travel throughout the body.

-As director of the Fred Hutch’s Basic Sciences Division, which has made some of the Hutch’s most important breakthroughs, Cooper uses his experience to help researchers work toward discoveries in a variety of areas.
+From 2010-2018, Cooper served as director of the Fred Hutch’s Basic Sciences Division, which has made some of the Hutch’s most important breakthroughs.
+In that role, Cooper used his experience to help researchers work toward discoveries in a variety of areas.

 “The Basic Sciences Division’s agenda is to do cutting-edge research into whatever seems relevant, without putting firm constraints on the direction it might go,” Cooper said.
-“My job is to put creative people together and give them the resources and liberty to follow their instincts.
+As director, his job was "to put creative people together and give them the resources and liberty to follow their instincts.
 I marvel at the great work they do.”